RV Kaharoa: History

 RV Kaharoa is scheduled to be replaced by in 2024.
 It is 8 m longer than the Kaharoa and has increased capacity for staff, as well as laboratory and desk-based research.
 Within NIWA, the ship was nicknamed 'The Little Ship That Can', due its size and performance.
-The replacement is due to the Kaharoa reaching the end of its operational life.
+By early 2020 it was decided a vessel to replace Kaharoa was required due to the vessel reaching the end of its operational life.
+Her replacement, Kaharoa II arrived in New Zealand mid-2024 to continue the marine research undertaken by Kaharoa over the previous 40 years.